andryushchenko/AInq.Background/README.md

 - Background work queue
     - Optional support for configurable parallelism
     - Optional support for prioritizing
-    - Use `WorkQueueInjection` to configure
+    - Use `WorkQueueInjection` to regiter service or create for internal usage
 - Shared resource access queue
     - Support single or many resource instances with different lifetime
     - Optional support for prioritizing
-    - Use `AccessQueueInjection` to configure
+    - Use `AccessQueueInjection` to regiter service or create for internal usage
 - Background data processing conveyor
     - Support single or many conveyor machines with different lifetime
     - Optional support for prioritizing
-    - Use `ConveyorInjection` to configure
+    - Use `ConveyorInjection` to regiter service or create for internal usage
 - Startup work utility for running some work *before* host start
     - Supports interaction with background work queue
     - Use `StartupWorkInjection` to register and run works